Thomas-Basham/Reading-Notes/Reading Notes/Code-301/class-14.md

 ### When are diversity efforts most successful?

+    Diversity efforts are most successful when they’re driven by a commitment from company leaders.

 ### Why do diverse companies perform better?

+    According to Scott E. Page, professor of complex systems, political science and economics at the University of Michigan: "Diverse groups of people bring to organizations more and different ways of seeing a problem and, thus, faster/better ways of solving it."

 ### Give an example of how a diverse company can serve a diverse user base or vise-versa

+    If more of one type of person were working for a company than that person could have ideas for effectively engaging their type of person